Girax93/pipex/README.md

 # Intro

-This pipex is written with the intention to make it as easily to read and follow as possible.
+This pipex is written with the intention to make it as easily to read and follow for other 42 students as possible.
 For that reason, I have split functions that could have been compressed into one, into multiple easy-to-read functions.
 Each function is also complimented with a rundown of what is happening.